 - Resume and work permit of the company representative

-Apart from the activities, which the KPPA can perform on Indonesian market, this representative office can also act as buying and/or selling agent.
-Nevertheless, it is still only representative office, therefore it cannot conduct the sale itself, or issue invoices, that’s a role of the parent company abroad.
+In addition to the capabilities of a KPPA, a foreign trade representative office in Indonesia (Kantor Perwakilan Perusahaan Perdagangan Asing, or KP3A) can also act as a buying and selling agent.
+This being said, a KP3A is still a representative office, so it cannot conduct the sale itself, or issue invoices; that is the responsibility of the parent company abroad.

-The process of establishing a KP3A is same as the set-up process of the Foreign Representative Office (KPPA).
-The difference is that in this case, all documents such as the Letter of Intent or Letter of Appointment must be signed by a notary in the country of origin and legalized by the Indonesian Ministry of Foreign Affairs.
+The process of establishing a KP3A is the same as that of a foreign representative office (KPPA).
+In this case, all documents such as the Letter of Intent or Letter of Appointment must be signed by a notary in the country of origin and legalized by the Indonesian Ministry of Foreign Affairs.

 The distribution of work for the construction activities is as follows: